mattsnell/people-poc-main/src/docs/index.md

 # Home

-This is our main site, here we're doing nothing but displaying static content hosted in a minimal apache Docker container on an AWS ECS cluster.
+This is our main site, here we're doing nothing but displaying *static* content, hosted in a minimal apache [Docker](https://www.docker.com/) container, on an [Amazon ECS](https://aws.amazon.com/ecs/) cluster.